Lule language: Varieties

-Data
+Documentation

 In 1586 Father Alonson Bárzana (Bárcena) wrote a grammar of Tonocote, which is now lost.
 In 1732 Antonio Maccioni (Machoni), who was not aware of Bárzana's grammar, wrote one of his own, Arte y vocabulario de la lengua lule y tonocoté ('Art and vocabulary of the language of the Lule and Tonocote') of the Lule-Tonocote language at the mission San Esteban de Miraflores.
-This is our primary data on the language.
+This is now the primary data on the language.
 Métraux (1946) concluded that Lule and Tonocote were distinct, and perhaps unrelated, languages, and that the Tonocote at the Miraflores mission had shifted to the Lule language by the time of Machoni.